Stephen-OG/Appointment_App/README.md

 ## How to Run

-1. System Requirements - must be Linux/Mac
+1. System Requirements - must be Linux/Mac/Windows
 - [Node.js](https://nodejs.org/en/) - v12 Recommended

 2. From the Terminal, go into each project's root folder (microservice) and execute `npm install`.

 3. Execute `npm start` for each microservice from the terminal

-4. Once the start script is done, the API Gateway will listening on [http://localhost:3000]
+4. Once the start script is done, the API Gateway will start listening on [http://localhost:3000]